FIT College – Student Handbook

 Online Study Guide

-You will receive an Online Study Guide which will set up a plan that you can use as a guide to assist with allocating time towards your study and helping you determine your completion schedule.
+You can find an Online Study Guide in the Course Resources section for each qualification to assist with allocating time towards your study and helping you determine your completion schedule.
 Typically you will need to allow for approximately 5 hours per week to complete the online tasks for one qualification in 52 weeks or 10 hours per week to complete it in 26 weeks.
 This is in addition to the practical time explained below.

 Additional Students Information – Online Fitness Qualifications